-The façade features an active surface area of 550 m2 of amorphous silicon glass modules with a semi-transparency degree of 20% (L vision).
+The facade features two-coloured amorphous silicon glass panes with a semi-transparency degree of 20% (L vision) covering a total active surface area of 550 m2.

 FEASIBILITY STUDY OF AMORPHOUS SILICON FAÇADES IN GRANADA